barumau/pandunia/eng/108_karlexi.md

 One of the many suitable markers is
 **ya**
 ('yes'),
-which adds no content to the sentence but helps to clarify its structure.
+which doesn't change the meaning of the sentence but only helps to clarify its structure.

+**tuzi yam.**
+– Rabbit food. – OR Rabbit eats.
+**tuzi ya yam.**
+– Rabbit does eat. ~ Rabbit eats.
 **karote e tuzi yam.**
 – Carrot is rabbit food.
 **tuzi _ya_ yam karote.**